nrfconnect/sdk-nrf/doc/nrf/index.rst

    This version of the |NCS| supports prototyping and evaluation, but should not be used for production and deployment in end products.

 .. previous note about development and production support
-..   nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth Mesh protocols are supported for development in |release| for prototyping and evaluation.
+..   nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth mesh protocols are supported for development in |release| for prototyping and evaluation.
 ..
 Support for production and deployment in end products is coming soon.

 To access different versions of the |NCS| documentation, use the version drop-down in the top-left corner.